University of Pennsylvania

-Applications for the Fall 2021 cohort will open on January 4, 2021.
+Applications for the Fall 2022 cohort will open on January 3, 2022.

-MCIT Online is for motivated students with little or no background in Computer Science who want to launch a rewarding career in the computing industry or use computer science to innovate in their current field.
+MCIT Online is for motivated students with little or no background in computer science who want to launch a rewarding career in the computing industry or use computer science to innovate in their current field.

 In order to succeed in this rigorous and accelerated program, students should have both a passion for learning computer science and the ability to dedicate significant time and effort to their studies.
 While there is no specific undergraduate GPA requirement, successful applicants typically have a GPA above 3.0.